alexander0205/MARKET-ORDERS-ASP.NET-MVC/README.md

 # Take orders ASP.NET MVC C#
 Was a technical  test for a application in ASP.NET MVC implements goods practice

+When you open the project, go to references and install all package new.

 Step 1:
 Create a database in MS SQL Server with the following 4 tables and their relationships